-McLean, a Republican, was the representative for Missouri's 2nd congressional district from 1881 to 1883.
+McLean was the representative for Missouri’s 2nd congressional district and was a Republican.
+He served from 1881 to 1883.

 From Dec 1882 to Mar 1883, McLean missed 5 of 91 roll call votes, which is 5.5%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.